English Indian Gobi Manchurian (100 G) and Fried Rice (1 Cup)

 How to consume english indian gobi manchurian, fried rice without glucose spikes

-Reduce the portion size of Gobi Manchurian and fried rice to minimize the spike in glucose levels.
+Reduce the portion size of both the Gobi Manchurian and fried rice to moderate the intake of carbohydrates.

 Add Protein